Frequently Asked Questions

 When will the last Demon Princess book be available?

 I’ve had a little delay on writing the fourth and final Demon Princess novel, Reign Storm, but I promise it will be available as soon as I have the time to devote to it.
-Currently, I’m estimating that it’ll be out in early 2014.
+Currently, I anticipate it will be released some time in 2014.
 Please consider “liking” my official Demon Princess Facebook page for the latest news and updates.
+In the meantime, check out the first fifty pages that I’ve posted on Wattpad.

 I want to request a copy of your upcoming book for a review.
 How do I do that?

-If you are a blogger who would like to request an ARC (Advance Reading Copy) of Rebel Spring for review, please send an email with your name, blog address, mailing address, and any relevant stats (follower number, traffic, etc.) to the following email address: firstname.lastname@example.org.
+If you’re a blogger who would like to request an ARC (Advance Reading Copy) of the next Falling Kingdoms book for review, please send an email with your name, blog address, mailing address, and any relevant stats (follower number, traffic, etc.) to the following email address: firstname.lastname@example.org.
 Please note that ARC quantities are limited and not all requests can be filled.

-June 4th — Bled & Breakfast, the second book in my Immortality Bites paranormal mystery series with NAL Obsidian, starring fledgling vampire Sarah Dearly.
-(This is also “unofficially” book seven of my original Immortality Bites series).
+July 1st — From Fear to Eternity, the third book in my Immortality Bites paranormal mystery series with Signet Obsidian, starring fledgling vampire Sarah Dearly.
+(This is also “unofficially” book eight of my original Immortality Bites series).

-December 3rd — Rebel Spring, the second (of four) in the New York Times bestselling Falling Kingdoms series with Penguin Razorbill that I’m writing under the name Morgan Rhodes.
+December 9th — The third book in the New York Times bestselling Falling Kingdoms series with Penguin Razorbill that I’m writing under the name Morgan Rhodes.

 How many books are in the young adult Nightwatchers series?